mkorourke/launtel_changer/README.md

 Use the -p option to define the Launtel PSID (or speed) specific to your discount or plan.
 If not set the script will display PSIDs available and interactively prompt.

+LAUNTEL_USERNAME and LAUNTEL_PASSWORD key-value pairs will be utlised if defined in a .env file.

 The script is a dry-run by default, use the -c option to commit the speed change to Luantel.

-Schedule with your preferred command scheduler.
+Schedule using -p and .env options with your preferred scheduler.

 > [!Note]
 > Script is tested to support accounts with a single service, extra code would be neccessary to support accounts with multiple services.